Phauthentic/cognitive-code-analysis/readme.md

 ### Finding Hotspots

 Churn is a measure of how much code has changed over time.
 It helps to find the most changed and complex areas in your codebase, which are often the most error-prone and difficult to maintain.
+Read the [Churn - Finding Hotspots](./docs/Churn-Finding-Hotspots.md) documentation for more details.

+Note that this requires a version control system (VCS) to be set up, such as Git.

 ```bash
 bin/phpcca churn <path-to-folder>